lambda-dom/weidu_library/weidu_library/docs/libraries/references.md

 #num:<numeric literal>
 ```

-Both decimal and hex literals are accepted.
+Both (signed) decimal and hex literals are accepted.

 note(s):
 * this is useful mainly if the values in a given column can be either numbers or some other kind of object, and this provides a way to disambiguate.
 If all values must be integers (as checked by the table processing code) there is little point in using this format.
 One use case is the [Blocks library](./blocks.md) where the column values can have various interpretations depending on the value of another column (e.g. this is a (very) primitive form of dependent typing).